July 10-11, 2026 | Springfield, VA

 APT Approved Provider 18-532.
 Play Therapy CEs Available to Mental Health Professionals & Graduate Students in a Mental Health Program.

-Professional Counselor CEs: The Black Play Therapy Symposium has been approved by NBCC for NBCC credit.
+Professional Counselor CEs: The 2026 Black Play Therapy Symposium is seeking approval by NBCC for NBCC credit.
 Unicorn Life Training is solely responsible for all aspects of the program.
-NBCC Approval No. SP-4918.

-Register now to secure your spot at this transformative symposium
+Register now to reserve your spot at the Black Play Therapy® Symposium!